sweetzinc/fda-sparc/devnotes.md

 # Dev history notes:

+2021-11-24
+Damon and Ilyas's code `OA_HDF5` is further modified for correctly locating the phantom ROIs.

 2021-11-22
 Add the random scripts (rand01, rand02) - i.e. unrelated to project - that I used to make the processing and folder organizations easier